 Your reputation is your price tag.
-Dealers with strong review profiles close more deals, charge closer to sticker, and spend less convincing people to walk through the door.
-Here’s how to build a reputation management system that actually moves metal.
+Dealers with strong review profiles close more deals, hold closer to sticker, and spend less dragging buyers through the door.
+Here is how to build a system that actually moves metal.

 What Your Online Reputation Is Actually Costing You

-Ninety-one percent of car buyers check reviews before they ever step onto your lot.
-That’s not a soft number, that’s your floor traffic walking out the door before you even get a shot at them.
-A weak reputation doesn’t just hurt your image, it directly inflates your ad spend because you need more impressions to get the same number of ups.
+Ninety-one percent of car buyers check reviews before they set foot on your lot.
+That is not a soft stat.
+That is your floor traffic walking out before you ever get a shot at them.
+A weak reputation does not just bruise your image.
+It inflates your ad spend because you need more impressions to generate the same number of ups.

-Dealers who ignore this end up in a cycle.
+The cycle is ugly once it starts.
 Bad reviews pile up.
 Ad costs climb.
-Good salespeople leave because the store’s name carries baggage.
-Meanwhile, the store down the street with a 4.7-star average is writing deals at a pace you can’t match.
-The gap compounds fast.
+Good salespeople leave because the store name carries baggage.
+Meanwhile, the store two miles away with a 4.7-star average is writing deals at a pace you cannot match.
+The gap compounds fast, and it compounds quietly.

-The fix isn’t complicated, but it does require consistency.
-You need a monitoring system, a response protocol, and a follow-up process that generates reviews from your happy buyers.
+The fix is not complicated, but it does require consistency.
+You need a monitoring system, a response protocol, and a follow-up process that pulls reviews from your happy buyers.
 None of that happens by accident.

 Build Your Monitoring Stack First

-You can’t respond to what you don’t see.
+You cannot respond to what you do not see.
 Start by centralizing where reviews actually land for car dealers.
-Google Business Profile is non-negotiable, it’s the first thing a buyer reads when they search your store name.
+Google Business Profile is non-negotiable.
+It is the first thing a buyer reads when they search your store name.
 DealerRater, Cars.com, Facebook, and Yelp round out the tier-one list.
 Social media brand mentions sit just below that.

 Prioritize by Platform Impact